PhaethonPsychis/Personal.Advisor.Service/web3 maritime conference Athen 2023.md

 - Abusive comments or behavior towards others will not be tolerated

 ### Who can attend and how much does it cost?
 Anyone can attend for free if they purchase a ticket.
 Details soon.
-The cost of the conference is covered by the WMF and the launch partners
+The cost of the conference is covered by the WMF, partners and  sponsors

 ### Web3 workshops for the general audience
 Several teams are organizing introductory web3 workshops.